plone/heroku-buildpack-plone/Readme.md

 If you want to use an arbitrary ``bootstrap.py`` file, for example to enable support for ``zc.buildout`` 2.x, set the following environment variable:

     $ heroku config:add BOOTSTRAP_PY_URL=http://downloads.buildout.org/2/bootstrap.py

+### Creating a demo of a Plone package

+This buildpack allows you to easily create a demo of your Plone package for users to try the package out without the hassle of installing the package locally for themselves:

+1. Add ``heroku.cfg`` to your package's repo, based on the sample ``buildout.cfg`` provided in this repo.
+2. Add your package's specific configuration to the ``heroku.cfg`` file.
+3. For a demo installation we want the DB to reset every once in a while, so visitors get a fresh install of Plone + your package, without content that other visitors created.
+This means, we want to go back to using ``Data.fs`` filestorage DB that will get removed every time the dyno running your demo is restarted.
+To go back to filestorage DB, just remove the ``rel-storage`` section from your ``heroku.cfg`` file.
+4. Instruct the buildpack to use the ``heroku.cfg`` instead of ``buildout.cfg``: ``$ heroku config:add BUILDOUT_CFG=heroku.cfg``
+5. Follow instructions in the `Usage` section of this README.

 Migrating an existing Plone site to Heroku